Power of Entry and s222

 Under the building act the council has limited powers of inspection that in the case of private residential buildings only include dangerous or insanitary or when building work is in progress and is being carried out. (with or without a consent)

 If follows that even if these apply then the enablement only applies to these strict activities and cannot be an invitation to look further a field.
 Any historical offences must remains as just that and if required an advice note logged to discharge the councils duty of care to others such as present and future owners.
-It certainly does not invite enforcements as is the current practice unless a continuing offence is identified
+It certainly does not invite enforcement (as is the current practice) unless a continuing offence is identified.
+This is not the existence of unapproved buildings.

 ((this page is a work in progress,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,